Why are sex attacks on the rise in Tahrir Square?

 "It was hard to differentiate between who was helping and who was harassing.
 I heard some people laughing."

 Shorouk says that after the attack she became scared to go outside.

 "I spent three or four days alone at home," she said.
 "I couldn't stop thinking about it and crying.
-I kept asking myself 'why did this happen to me?'"'What do you expect?'
+I kept asking myself 'why did this happen to me?'"